skuppers/Matt_Daemon/README.md

 	- The actual data encryption is done with the `EVP_EncryptUpdate` function.
 	- If padding is enabled (the default) then `EVP_EncryptFinal_ex` encrypts the "final" data, that is any data that remains in a partial encryption block.
 	- The encrypted data is then returned, and can be sent over the network socket.
-- For decryption, it's prectically the same thing.
+- For decryption, it's practically the same thing.
 Note that it is a symetrical encryption, so if the server and the client are given the same password and salt for deriving `AESKey` and `AESIV`, no key exchange is happening:
 	- Initialise the `AESDecryptContext` using the `EVP_DecryptInit_ex` function and the `EVP_aes_256_cbc` cipher, aswell as the previously derived `AESKey` and the associated `AESIV`.
 	- The actual data decryption is done with the `EVP_DecryptUpdate` function.
 	- If padding is enabled (the default) then `EVP_DecryptFinal_ex` decrypts the "final" data, that is any data that remains in a partial encryption block.